Hugh Grant: 1982–1986: Early roles and breakthrough

-1985–1993: Maurice and other projects

-In 1985 and 1986, Grant had minor roles in eight television productions, including TV films, historical miniseries and single episodes of series.
-His first leading film role came in Merchant-Ivory's Edwardian drama film Maurice (1987), adapted from E. M. Forster's novel.
-He and co-star James Wilby shared the Volpi Cup for Best Actor at the Venice Film Festival for their portrayals of lovers Clive Durham and Maurice Hall, respectively.

 During the late 1980s and early 1990s, he balanced small roles on television with film work, which included playing Hugh Cholmondeley, 3rd Baron Delamere in the BAFTA Award-nominated White Mischief (1987) and a supporting role in The Dawning (1988) opposite Anthony Hopkins and Jean Simmons.
 In 1988 he had a leading role in Ken Russell's horror film, The Lair of the White Worm.
 He was Lord Byron in a Goya Award-winning Spanish production called Remando al viento (1988) and portrayed legendary champagne merchant Charles Heidsieck in the television film Champagne Charlie (1989).
 In 1990 he had a small role in the sport/crime drama The Big Man, opposite Liam Neeson, in which Grant assumed a Scottish accent; the film explores the life of a Scottish miner (Neeson) who becomes unemployed during a union strike.
 In 1991 he played Julie Andrews' gay son in the ABC made-for-television film Our Sons.

 In 1991 he also starred as Frederic Chopin in Impromptu, opposite Judy Davis as his lover George Sand.
 In 1992 he appeared in Roman Polanski's film Bitter Moon, portraying a fastidious and proper British tourist who is married but finds himself enticed by the sexual hedonism of a seductive French woman and her embittered, paraplegic American husband.
 The film was called an "anti-romantic opus of sexual obsession and cruelty" by The Washington Post.
 In 1993 he had a supporting role in the Merchant-Ivory drama The Remains of the Day.
 Grant later jokingly called many of the productions of his early career "Europuddings, where you would have a French script, a Spanish director and English actors.
 The script would usually be written by a foreigner, badly translated into English.
 And then they'd get English actors in, because they thought that was the way to sell it to America."